- Home

 If you are looking for a used car, below are some resources to help you:

-• Yapo : it is the equivalent of Craiglist, where you can find much more than only cars.
+- Yapo: It is the equivalent of Craiglist, where you can find much more than just cars.

 You have three options:

-• Buying to a dealer: this is the most reliable solution.
+- Buying from a dealer: this is the most reliable solution.
 Dealers are subject to laws and regulations, so technical control is often well done.
 It is also the simplest solution because dealers often take care of the registration process as a commercial gesture.

 Transfer of ownership of a car in Chile: documents required